 authorities and other state-funded bodies for holding events marking

-According to the law, any state-funded body that sponsors such an event
+According to the new compromise, any state-funded body that pays for the

-would be forced to pay three times its sponsorship cost in fines
+event would be forced to pay only three times its cost in fines –

 deducted from their operating budget.
-If the same body violates the law
+If the same person violates the

-again in the ensuing two years, they will pay a double fine.
+law again over the proceeding two years, they will pay double the normal